VaughanEric/F1Fantasy/README.md

 # F1 Fantasy Frontend
-This is the frontend of my F1 fantasy data tracker.\ The front end utlizies React, Javascript, and CSS.
+This is the frontend of my F1 fantasy data tracker. <br />
+The front end utlizies React, Javascript, and CSS.

 # Getting Started with Create React App